Tuesday, January 27, 2009

 Back to the story:

-Because my mom was back at my house watching my kids, I wanted to take a sandwich home to her.
-While debating whether to text her for her order or simply take her The Perfect Sandwich, I happened to notice a large decal on the window next to where I was sitting.
-It caught my eye with the phrase: Rainy Day Deal.
-After all, it was raining outside for the first time in several weeks.
-So I looked closer.
-It was a little hard to read since the words were backwards from the inside, but as it turns out, I'm pretty darn good at reading backwards.
-I even squatted down to read the *small print to make sure the "FREE 6 inch SUB" deal applied to me.
+Because my mom was back at my house watching my kids, I decided to also take a Perfect Sandwich home to her.
+Shortly after I had this thought, I noticed a large decal on the window next to where I was sitting.
+It caught my eye with the phrase: "Rainy Day Deal: FREE 6-inch SUB."
+And why wouldn't it catch my eye when it was RAINING outside for the first time in several weeks?
+It was a little hard to read the details of the deal since they were backwards from the inside, but as it turns out, I'm pretty darn good at reading backwards.
+I even squatted down to read the *smallest print to make sure the deal applied to me.
 Everything checked out except one thing.
-You had to order a 32 oz drink with the first 6 inch sub to get the second sub free.
+You had to order a 32 oz drink with the first 6-inch sub to get the second sub free.
 What they had given me with my combo order was the regular 21 oz drink.
 No problem, I would simply order another larger drink and get my free 6 inch sub.
 My mom would score a drink with her sandwich, and $1.79 for the drink was far cheaper than another sandwich would have been.
-It all felt so fortuitous: the rainy weather, the free sandwich, noticing the sign just in the nick of time.
+It all felt so fortuitous.

 So I confidently strolled back up to the counter.
 I had to wait for a lady ahead of me to place an order for several sandwiches, but good deals tend to make me patient, so it was not a problem at all.
-When it was my turn, I explained that I had just noticed the rainy day deal, and would like to get my free sub.
+When it was my turn, I explained I had just noticed the rainy day deal, and would like to get my free sub.
 Reasonable enough, right?

 "But you already paid for your food."